oliveruh/JumpBack/README.md

 2. 🔍 The app finds the closest *Shonen Jump* issue published *on or before* that date
 3. 🖼️ You get the cover, issue number, and featured manga list

-> All issue data is sourced from a curated JSON dataset built using the Comic Vine API.
+> All issue and series data are sourced from a curated JSON dataset built using the Comic Vine API and Manga Updates API.

 ## New Features